Royal descent: Europe

 There has been a long tradition for royalty predominantly to intermarry those of their own class.
 As a result, the ruling houses of Europe have tended to be closely related to one another, and descent from a particular monarch will be found in many dynasties – all present European monarchs, and a great many pretenders, are genealogical descendants of William the Conqueror (1028–1087), for example, and further back in time of Charlemagne (742/747/748–814).
 Through Charlemagne, some researchers have even speculated on descent from antiquity.

 The practice of restrictive marriages has been noted as increasing over the years until the 20th century: the passage of time strengthened the conviction that royalty only allied with royalty, and from the 16th century marriages between royal and commoner became rarer and rarer.
 This is one reason why descent from more recent monarchs is rarer amongst commoners than from monarchs further back.

-Members of untitled families today may be descended from illegitimate children of royalty as primogenitors.
-Since illegitimate children of royalty were seldom permitted to marry into other royal families because of their unacceptable status, these children tended to marry upper-class or middle-class families from their own country.
+Members of untitled families today may be descended from illegitimate children of royalty.
+Seldom permitted to marry into other royal families, these children tended to marry into upper-class or middle-class families within their own countries.